Rome events in December 2025 - Holidays, exhibits, concerts, and other things to do

 For tours to take in December, start here:

-Day trips to take in Rome in December
+Day Trips to Take in Rome in December

 December is a wonderful time to take a day trip, especially if you want to try some food/wine ventures outside Rome.

 We have lots of options for places to visit which you can easily reach within 1-2 hours of Rome.
-For organized day trips, visit Get Your Guide.

-Activities with kids in Rome in December
+Activities With Kids in Rome in December

 Whether you are visiting Rome in December for the holidays or just for a short getaway, if you are coming with kids, there are plenty of tours and activities in Rome geared to children of all ages.